What is it exactly?

 There are many forms of electrotherapy and the one that is most employed in the case of IVDD, especially for acute IVDD is Transcutaneous Electrical Nerve Stimulation (TENS).
 TENS works by delivering a low-level electrical current through electrodes placed on the skin to block pain signals from reaching the brain, reducing pain perception and providing relief.

-Here are a few additional things you can do to make things easier:
+Here are a few additional things you can do to help your dog in their day to day life.

 Home Exercise Program: You can ask your veterinary rehabilitation specialist to give you a home exercise program and to teach you exercises and techniques that you can do at home to support your dog’s progress and maintain their mobility.